inbarajaldrin/todo-list-mcp/README.md

 2. `insert-todo` - Insert one or more todo items at a specific order
 3. `list-todos` - List all todos
 4. `get-todo` - Get a specific todo by ID
-5. `update-todo` - Update a todo's title or description
+5. `update-todo` - Update a todo's task name or order
 6. `complete-todo` - Mark a todo as completed
 7. `delete-todo` - Delete a todo
 8. `skip-todo` - Mark one or more non-completed todos as skipped
-9. `search-todos-by-title` - Search todos by title (case-insensitive)
+9. `search-todos-by-task-name` - Search todos by task name (case-insensitive)
-10. `search-todos-by-date` - Search todos by creation date (YYYY-MM-DD)
-11. `list-active-todos` - List all non-completed todos
+10. `list-active-todos` - List all non-completed todos
-12. `read-next-todo` - Get the next todo after the most recently completed todo
+11. `read-next-todo` - Get the next todo after the most recently completed todo
-13. `mark-todos-not-completed` - Mark one or more todos as not completed (active)
+12. `mark-todos-not-completed` - Mark one or more todos as not completed (active)
-14. `clear-todo-list` - Clear all todos from the list
+13. `clear-todo-list` - Clear all todos from the list

 ## Installation